naujoel/Naujoel/content/en/publication/tfg-naujoel/index.md

 summary: This Final Degree Project analyzes the evolution of the Inheritance and Donations Tax in the years 2016 and 2017 between Catalonia and the Valencian Community from an objective point of view, influencing the principles of tax justice and observing the jurisprudence of the Court of Justice of the European Union and the Constitutional Court.

 categories:
-- Politics
+- Derecho y Política

 tags:
-- Tax Law
+- Derecho Tributario
-- Inheritance and Donation Tax
+- Impuesto de Sucesiones y Donaciones
-featured: true
+featured: false

 # links:
 # - name: Custom Link